Content and Navigation

 Completing an air waybill correctly is crucial for ensuring that your shipment is processed efficiently and without delay.
 Here's a step-by-step guide to filling out a DHL Express AWB accurately:

-Step 1: Fill in Shipper's Details
+Step 1: Fill in Shipper's Information

-• Include the name, address, and contact information of the person or company sending the shipment.
+Include the name, address, and contact information of the person or company sending the shipment.

 Step 2: Fill in Receiver's Details

-• Include the name, address, and contact information of the intended recipient.
+Include the name, address, and contact information of the intended recipient.

 Step 3: Fill in Shipping Detail

-• Verify the delivery date, airway bill number, shipment creation date, and service used.
+Verify the delivery date, air way bill number, shipment creation date, and service used.

 Step 4: Fill in Package Detail